thaddavis/crewai_and_agentops_script/video_script/2/4_customize_the_crew_config.md

     and the mixing engineer can then mix the song.
 ```

-If you're wondering how this `agents.yaml` configuration works, the link to the relevant documentation on CrewAI is linked in the description
+If you're wondering how this `agents.yaml` configuration works, the link to the relevant documentation on CrewAI website is linked in the description

+In this file we are creating 2 agents, a songwriter and a producer and giving each of them a role, goal, & backstory specified in natural language

 https://docs.crewai.com/getting-started/Start-a-New-CrewAI-Project-Template-Method/#agentsyaml